Hyundai Turkey 2026: Prices, Models & The İ...

 In the volatile landscape of the Turkish automotive market, Hyundai has positioned itself not just as a car manufacturer, but as a strategic choice for buyers looking for stability.
 While other brands struggle with import delays and fluctuating customs duties, Hyundai leverages a massive home field advantage: local production.
 For anyone looking to buy a vehicle in Turkey, understanding this domestic connection is key to navigating maintenance and resale value.

 Let’s be real about the numbers: car prices in Turkey are moving targets.
 Driven by currency fluctuations and the Special Consumption Tax (ÖTV), list prices are updated monthly.
-The figures below represent the landscape as of November 2025, but we strongly advise checking for last minute dealer campaigns before signing any paperwork.
+Also note: Hyundai dealer price lists in January 2026 reference a binde 2 (0.2%) vehicle registration fee (araç tescil harcı) effective 1 January 2026, and state it is not included in listed prices.
+The figures below represent the landscape as of January 2026, but we strongly advise checking for the latest dealer campaigns before signing any paperwork.

 Comparison Shopping: Before committing, it is wise to benchmark these figures against competitors.
 You might want to review the latest Opel Turkey Price List & 2026 Models to see how German engineering is currently priced against the Korean Turkish lineup.